Blog

 The 10U-11U Tournament Challenge

 A typical weekend tournament has 2-3 pool play games on Saturday and a bracket game on Sunday.
 That's 4 games in 48 hours.
-If your best pitcher throws 70 pitches in Saturday's first game, he needs 4 rest days — he's done for the weekend.
-If your second pitcher throws 50 in game two, she needs 2 rest days — also unavailable Sunday.
+If your best pitcher throws 70 pitches in Saturday's first game, he needs 4 rest days and is done for the weekend.
+If your second pitcher throws 50 in game two, she needs 2 rest days and is also unavailable Sunday.

 You need depth.
 At 10U-11U, that means identifying 8-10 kids on your roster who can throw strikes and mapping them across the weekend before the tournament starts.